Legoclones/password-cracking/README.md

 ### Specialized Wordlists
 In all of these wordlists, the personalDictionary rules in johnrules.rul were applied.
 Only passwords between 6 and 10 characters long are included.
 Any words or names that also appear in dictionary.txt were removed from these wordlists.

-* starTrek.txt (???
-MB)
+* starTrek.txt (31.2 MB)
-    * This wordlist contains 350 commonly used words, major characters, nicknames, slang, etc.
+    * This wordlist contains 350 commonly used words, major characters, nicknames, slang, etc. as the base words.
-* starWars.txt (???
-MB)
+* starWars.txt (36.1 MB)
-    * This wordlist contains 330 major characters, creatures, alien races, worlds, objects, slang, quotes, vehicles, weapons, etc.
+    * This wordlist contains 330 major characters, creatures, alien races, worlds, objects, slang, quotes, vehicles, weapons, etc. as the base words.
-* harryPotter.txt (???
-MB)
+* harryPotter.txt (29.8 MB)
-    * This wordlist contains 370 major characters, spells, creatures, book titles, places, items, quidditch positions, slang, etc.
+    * This wordlist contains 370 major characters, spells, creatures, book titles, places, items, quidditch positions, slang, etc. as the base words.
-* usaCanLocations.txt (???
-MB)
+* usaCanLocations.txt (706 MB)
-    * This wordlist contains 13,000 cities, counties, provinces, and states of the United States and Canada.
+    * This wordlist contains 13,000 cities, counties, provinces, and states of the United States and Canada as the base words.
 * internationalLocations.txt (https://simplemaps.com/data/world-cities + countries + islands + etc.)
 * doctorWho.txt
 * anime.txt